Diffusion in small time in incomplete sub-Riemannian manifolds: Discussion and review of related work

 \section{Discussion and review of related work}

 The small-time logarithmic asymptotics for the heat kernel \eqref{VARA} were proved by Varadhan \cite{MR0208191} in the case when $M=\R^d$ and $a$ is uniformly bounded and uniformly positive-definite.
+Similar statements have since been shown in many more general contexts.
+See, for example, the work of Hino and Ramirez \cite{MR1988472} for a version in local Dirichlet spaces.
+In this paper, we stay in the context of a finite-dimensional $\cinf$ manifold $M$, so we restrict our review mainly to that context.
 Azencott \cite{MR634964} considered the case where $a$ is positive-definite but $M$ is possibly incomplete for the associated metric $d$.
 He showed \cite[Chapter 8, Proposition 4.4]{MR634964}, that the condition

 is sufficient for a Gaussian-type upper bound which then implies \eqref{VARA}.
 In particular, completeness is sufficient.
-He showed also \cite[Chapter 8, Proposition 4.10]{MR634964}, that such an upper bound holds for $p_U(t,x,y)$, without further conditions, whenever $U$ is a relatively compact open set in $M$.
+He showed also \cite[Chapter 8, Proposition 4.10]{MR634964}, that such an upper bound holds for $p_D(t,x,y)$ without the condition \eqref{AZC}, whenever $D$ is a relatively compact open set in $M$.
 Azencott also gave an example \cite[Chapter 8, Section 2]{MR634964}, which shows that \eqref{VARA} can fail without a suitable global condition on the operator $\cL$.
 Hsu \cite{MR1089046} showed that Azencott's condition \eqref{AZC} for \eqref{VARA} could be relaxed to

 and gave an example to show that \eqref{VARA} can fail without this condition.